peteroupc/peteroupc.github.io/randomgendoc.md

     geobagcompare(bag, f)
-        Returns 1 with probability f(U), where U is the value that the given geometric bag turns out to hold, or 0 otherwise.
+        Returns 1 with probability f(U), where U is the value that the specified geometric bag turns out to hold, or 0 otherwise.
           This method samples bits from the geometric bag as necessary.
         - b: Geometric bag, that is, an ordinary Python list that holds a list of bits from left to